-- · Graduate students are not required to register in their program; - No fees are assessed; - Assistantships, grants, awards, scholarships, and other financial aid provided by the University are put into abeyance, where applicable; - · The time granted for the Leave of Absence is not counted toward the residence requirement; - · Residence requirements must still be met; - Graduate students do not have access to University of Lethbridge resources and services (e.g., Library privileges) as a student; and - Graduate students are not actively engaged in coursework or the research requirements of their degree program.
+- 1. Graduate students are not required to register in their program; - 2.
+No fees are assessed: - Graduate students must submit a deferral request for their awards, scholarships, and bursaries to the Graduate Funding Facilitator (see Awards and Scholarships, Interruption of Program with Approved Leave of Absence, p.
+184): - · Deferral requests for Internal awards must be submitted by the dates outlined in Interruption of Program and Deferrals; - · Deferral requests for admissions awards may be held in abeyance, if approved; and - Deferral requests for external awards are considered in accordance with the funding agency's award holder agreement. - 4.
+The time granted for the Leave of Absence is not counted toward the residence requirement; - 5.
+Residence requirements must still be met; - 6.
+Graduate students do not have access to University of Lethbridge resources and services (e.g., Library privileges) as a student;